uwhumansvszombies/uwhvz/README.md

 - `python manage.py seed_data` generates a bunch of fake data for testing purposes.
 - `python manage.py makemigrations app` to make a migration after changing models, etc.

+## API Documentation

+The website has a public API currently under development.
+You can check out the documentation [here](API Documentation.md).

 ## Production Setup

 ### General